shaloo/docs.arcana/docs/onboard-validators.md

  * hard nofile 20000
 ```

-After making these changes to both the files, make sure that you reboot the ADKG node.
+After making these changes to both files, make sure that you reboot the ADKG node.

 ```sh
 reboot